sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

     FROM @DASH_CORTEX_AGENTS_SUMMIT.PUBLIC.git_repo/branches/main/docs/;

 ALTER STAGE docs REFRESH;
 ```

-## Step 2: Setup Unstructured Data Tools to be Used by the Agent
+## Step 2: Setup Unstructured Data Tools

-We are going to be using a Snowflake Notebook to set up the Tools that will be used by the Snowflake Cortex Agents API.
-Open the Notebook and follow each of the cells.
+We are going to be using a Snowflake Notebook to set up the tools that will be used by the Snowflake Cortex Agents API.
+Open the Notebook as shown below.

-Select the Notebook that you have available in your Snowflake account within the Git Repositories:
+Select the Notebook that you have already available in your Snowflake account:

 ![image](img/1_create_notebook.png)

-Give the notebook a name and run it in a Container using CPUs.
+Give the notebook a name and select other options as shown below.

 ![image](img/2_run_on_wh.png)

-you can run the entire Notebook and check each of the cells.
-This is the explanation for Unstructured Data section.
+Let's run through the cells in the Notebook.
+Here are some details to keep in mind.

-Thanks to the GIT integration done in the previous step, the PDF and IMAGE files that we are going to be using have already been copied into your Snowflake account.
-We are using two sets of documents, one for bikes and other for skis and images for both.
+Thanks to the GIT integration done in the previous step, the PDFs and image files we are going to be using have already been copied into your Snowflake account.
+We are using two sets of documents, for bikes and for skis, as well as images for both.

-Check the content of the directory with documents (PDF and JPEG).
-Note that this is an internal staging area but it could also be an external S3 location, so there is no need to actually copy the PDFs into Snowflake.
+Now let's check the contents of the directory with our documents Note that this is an internal staging area but it could also be an external S3 location, so there is no need to actually copy the PDFs into Snowflake.

 ```SQL
 SELECT * FROM DIRECTORY('@DOCS');
 ```
-### PDF Documents
+### PDFs

 To parse the documents, we are going to use the native Cortex [PARSE_DOCUMENT](https://docs.snowflake.com/en/sql-reference/functions/parse_document-snowflake-cortex).
-For LAYOUT we can specify OCR or LAYOUT.
-We will be using LAYOUT so the content is markdown formatted.
+(For LAYOUT we can specify OCR or LAYOUT.)
+In our case, we will be using LAYOUT so the content is in markdown formatted.

 ```SQL
 CREATE OR REPLACE TEMPORARY TABLE RAW_TEXT AS
 SELECT
     RELATIVE_PATH,